 - In the next setup, you will be presented with all the needed stuff to initiate your installation.
 This also comprises pre-requisites for the new server, permissions, and system requirements where you can expand on each option with the guided recommendations and requirements.

-- Next, the next screen is a table which will come in handy during the migration.
-This will comprise information of your setups like FQDNs, IPs, Names, and URLs.
+- Next, the next screen is a table that will come in handy during the migration.
+This will comprise information on your setups like FQDNs, IPs, Names, and URLs.

 And now from the next screen, you will have a detailed guide to install and configure your Exchange Deployment Assistant, depending on the selections you have selected in the above screens.
 Such installation and configuration comprise of: